amitmahajan78/infra-as-a-code-aws/readme.md

 ```js
 {"votes":{"N":"1"}}
 ```
-if you submit same request again and again, vote count will increase. but if you use invalid token then you should see authorization error:
+if you submit the same request again and again, vote count will increase. but if you use invalid token then you should see authorization error:

 ```js
 {"message":"Unauthorized"}